Zazpikaleak/Casco Viejo station: Station layout

 The original station built in 1904 was an open-air station with two side platforms located behind the station building.
 The ticket offices and waiting rooms were on the ground floor, as was the access to the platforms.
 The rest of the building included offices for the railway administration as well as apartments for its workers.
-After the first renovation made in the 1990s, the building included a main hall with separate access to the Euskotren platforms, which were located on their original situation elevated behind the station, and the Metro Bilbao platforms, which were underground and followed the same cavern-like architecture as those in the rest of the network, designed by Norman Foster.
+After the first renovation made in the 1990s, the building included a main hall with separate access to the Euskotren platforms, which were located on their original situation elevated behind the station, and the Bilbao Metro platforms, which were underground and followed the same cavern-like architecture as those in the rest of the network, designed by Norman Foster.

 The current station has a large common hall with ticket and customer care offices.
-There are two platform levels: one of them is used by Euskotren services (including line 3 of the metro), while the other is used by lines 1 and 2 of the metro.
-As part of the works for line 3, the Euskotren station was rebuilt and put underground in the same location as the original railway station.
+There are two platform levels: one of them is used by Euskotren services (including Line 3 of the metro), while the other is used by Lines 1 and 2 of the metro.
+As part of the works for Line 3, the Euskotren station was rebuilt and put underground in the same location as the original railway station.